tolauwae/phd-thesis/src/oop/oop.typ

 //    Similarly, the following step in $arrow.r.hook/g_d$, #smallcaps("invoke-end"), will send exactly all effects on the state back to the server with $a_{transfer^{-1}}(v^n, s)$.
 //    This means that in the #smallcaps("sync") rule, $K$ is updated with precisely the effects of $K arrow.r.hook/g_i K'$.
 //    This means that we now have $K'$ in the server for the debugging configuration, and the lemma holds.
-//\end{proof}
-//
+]

-//This lemma shows that the state synchronization between the server and the client is correct.
+This lemma shows that the state synchronization between the server and the client is correct when invoking an action.
-//It is therefore be crucial to proving the correctness of the debugger.
+It is therefore crucial to proving the correctness of the debugger.
+The lemma in the other direction is likewise important.

+#lemma("Invoking soundness")[
+    Let the next instruction in $K$ be a call to an action $a$, and $K'$ the result of that action ($K #wasmarrow K'$).
+Then the invoking in the debugger semantics is non-interfering, when for every debugging configuration $dbg$ with $K$ in $S$, the following holds:
+    $ exists dbg' . dbg attach(dbgarrow, tr: alpha comma *) dbg' and (K' in S "of" dbg') $ ]<theorem:invoking>
+#proof[
+  // todo ...
+]

+// todo add paragraph

-//Since debuggers are used to inspect a programs execution to find the causes of errors, we define the correctness of the debugger semantic in terms of its observation of the underlying language semantics.
+Since debuggers are used to inspect a programs execution to find the causes of errors, we define the correctness of the debugger semantic in terms of its observation of the underlying language semantics.
-//We consider a debugger to be correct if it can observe any execution that can be observed by the underlying language semantics, and conversely, that any execution observed by the debugger semantics can be observed by the language semantics.
+We consider a debugger to be correct if it can observe any execution that can be observed by the underlying language semantics, and conversely, that any execution observed by the debugger semantics can be observed by the language semantics.
-//We call these two properties respectively soundness and completeness.
+We call these two properties respectively soundness and completeness.
-//

 ////\begin{lemma}[Callback Neutrality]@theorem:invoking
 ////    % todo lemma shows that if K -> K' and you do a callback step in K -> K'' then K'' -> K'''
 ////    % todo K' and K'''  can be different if callbacks can change internal state